NVIDIA/TensorRT-LLM/docs/source/advanced/speculative-decoding.md

 Furthermore, when integrating Medusa with a standard PyTorch model implementation which may not be as finely tuned as TensorRT-LLM, the potential time savings are more pronounced.

-## Draft Model Approach
+## Draft-Target-Model Approach

-The Draft model approach involves the use of two distinct models trained independently but sharing the same vocabulary: a smaller Draft model and a larger Target model.
+The Draft-Target-Model involves the use of two distinct models trained independently but sharing the same vocabulary: a smaller Draft model and a larger Target model.
+For example, GPT 125M / 6.7B models can serve as the Draft / Target model.

-For example, a GPT 125M model can serve as the Draft model, while a GPT 6.7B model acts as the Target model.
+There are two styles of using Draft-Target-Model in TensorRT-LLM now.
+The first one is using TensorRT-LLM-BLS in Triton, which more information and detailed steps can be found in this document.
+The second one is using it directly in TensorRT-LLM, which steps can be found in [examples/draft_target_model/README.md](../../../examples/draft_target_model/README.md) and the code can be found in [examples/run.py](../../../examples/run.py).

 The management of Draft and Target models is facilitated through two separate `GptManager` instances.
 It is essential that you to coordinate the interactions between the Draft and Target models effectively.